 Account Qualification Questions

-- What is the annual IT staffing spend? (is this account worth pursuing)?
+- Annual IT Staffing Spend: What is the annual IT staffing spend? (is this account worth pursuing)?

 - Hiring Process: Will you be able to work with hiring managers directly and influence the outcome of your opportunities or will a gatekeeper/process limit or withhold your influence?

 - Pricing Model: What pricing model and terms will the account expect you to work under and will it allow you meet your target GP margins?

 - Access to Decision Makers: If there is a vendors list, do you have access to the decision makers?

 - Skill Set, Solution Fit: Does the account hire IT consultants in a skill set or niche your team has had success with in the past

 Most organizations get leads from many sources.
 Chances are you're using LinkedIn and maybe some other tools such as Zoominfo that provide leads for you.
 They provide the name of the person, company name, email, phone number (maybe) and perhaps some additional information on their job title and responsibilities.